 What Is a Colonoscopy

-There are two types of camera examinations commonly performed of the colon: flexible sigmoidoscopy (to examined the last 1-2 feet of the colon) vs colonoscopy
+There are two types of camera examinations commonly performed of the colon: flexible sigmoidoscopy (to examine the last 1-2 feet of the colon) vs colonoscopy.

 You may need a colonoscopy in the following scenarios: